Saugerties, N.Y.—July 21

 “It’s melancholy knowing it’s not my last year, but my second to last year,” she said.
 “I’m starting to feel like I might be getting old.”

-The three medalists—each representing a different region—left it all in the dressage ring.
-They all spoke of the risks taken in their riding to compete successfully at the Young Rider Championships.
+The three medalists all spoke of the risks taken in their riding to compete successfully at the NAJYRC.

 “If you don’t take risks, you’ll never get anywhere in life.
-So you gotta risk it in the show ring especially,” said Shipka, who equated the dressage ring to a battlefield.
+So you’ve got to risk it in the show ring especially,” said Shipka, who equated the dressage ring to a battlefield.

-A year and a half ago, Shipka took the risk of switching to pure dressage when before she had evented most of her life.
-It’s her last year at Young Riders, so her next step is to continue training and bring the three 3-year olds she purchased up through the dressage levels.
+A year and a half ago, Shipka took the risk of switching to pure dressage when she had evented most of her life.
+It’s her last year at Young Riders, so her next step is to continue training and bring the three 3-year-olds she purchased up through the dressage levels.

-Earlier in the week, Rebekah Mingari earned a 66.78 percent for her Region 2 team—who took silver—but took a risk, which landed an even higher score in the Young Rider individual competition today.
+Earlier in the week, Rebekah Mingari earned a 66.78 percent for her Region 2 team—which took silver—but today she took a risk to land a higher score.

 “Our ride today was a lot bolder,” said Mingari.
-“We rode a little more conservatively [in the Junior Team Championship] just to get a feel for each other and the competition itself.
+“We rode a little more conservatively [in the team test] just to get a feel for each other and the competition itself.
 So today we went out there and rode a lot bigger than we normally would have.”

-Mingari’s trainer pushed her to “do more” and had faith in her to challenge her riding to unprecedented levels.
-For Mingari’s last year as a Young Rider, she certainly made it one for the books and hopes to do the U-25’s next year.
+Mingari’s trainer pushed her to “do more” and had faith in her to challenge her riding.

 Dunn Stunned With Two Gold Medals

-The 15-year old from Rancho Santa Fe, Calif., is undefeated thus far in the NAJYRC Junior Championships.
-Dunn’s high score of 68.97 percent on Wednesday sealed the gold for the Region 7 team and today she swept the top score again with a 71.23 percent on Bivera in the Junior Individual Championship.
+Aleyna Dunn, the 15-year old from Rancho Santa Fe, Calif., is undefeated thus far in the junior section of the NAJYRC.
+Dunn’s high score of 68.97 percent on Wednesday sealed the gold for the Region 7 team, and today she earned the top score again with a 71.23 percent on Bivera in the individual championship.

-“It feels absolutely unreal [to win again],” exclaimed Dunn at the press conference after the whirlwind of awards and victory gallops.
+“It feels absolutely unreal [to win again],” exclaimed Dunn after the whirlwind of awards and victory gallops.

 Dunn was proud of her ride on the bay Dutch Warmblood (Florett As—River Dance).

-After reciting a lengthy list of ‘thank yous’ to sponsors and family, she shared her next step after winning such a prestigious dressage title.
+After reciting a lengthy list of thank-yous to sponsors and family, she said her next step was not to let her win go to her head.

-“It’s about staying humble and continuing on as if you’re still on the bottom [of the sport],” said Dunn, who hopes to do NAJYRC again.
+“It’s about staying humble and continuing on as if you’re still on the bottom,” said Dunn, who hopes to do NAJYRC again.

-Christian Simonson—also a Region 7 gold medal recipient of the Junior Team Championships—scored a 70.92 percent on Herzkonig, sending him a silver medal.
-He agreed with Dunn that the experience was “surreal” and as a 14-year-old, he still has several more years of eligibility to compete in NAJYRC.
+Christian Simonson—also a junior Region 7 gold medal recipient—scored a 70.92 percent on Herzkonig, earning individual silver.
+He agreed with Dunn that the experience was “surreal” and as a 14-year-old, he still has several more years of eligibility.

 “It’s been an amazing experience to win two medals so far.
-Ever since I was little, I was dreaming that one day I’d be here standing on a podium and now I’ve met that goal.
+Ever since I was little, I was dreaming that one day I’d be here standing on a podium, and now I’ve met that goal,” she said.

 “I’m very lucky to be on the podium,” she said.
 “It’s been a very long journey.”